sourabhyadav/100-days-0f-DL-DevOps/README.md

 * Methods for linear algebra are dot, cross, inner, etc.
 * Methods for plotting the graphs in 2-d or 3-d also understood the subgraph concept
 * Methods for loading and saving ndarrays.
 By default it saves in .npy format which we cannot read.
 There is another method to store the nd-array in savetxt and loadtxt methods which are human readable.

+### Day 9: Pytorch basic tensor
+* Methods related to basic maths in tensor matircs, slicing and broadcasting
+* Tensor conversion from CPU to GPU and GPU ops etc.
+* Converting numpy array to pytorch tensor and vice-versa